pythagoras-dev/persidict/README.md

 that enforces type checking on all stored values, ensuring they are instances of a specific class.
-* **`immutable_items`**: A boolean parameter that can make a `PersiDict` "write-once," preventing any modification or deletion of existing items.
+* **`immutable_items`**: A boolean parameter that can make a `PersiDict` "append only," preventing any modification or deletion of existing items.
 * **`digest_len`**: An integer that specifies the length of a hash suffix added to key components to prevent collisions on case-insensitive file systems.
 * **`base_dir`**: A string specifying the directory path where a `FileDirDict`